codatio/codat-docs/docs/using-the-api/push.md

 ## Step 2: Pushing a record

+- Long term: all feilds should be referenced by options endpoint.
+- Short term keep this.
+- Remove reference to push.
+- Stick to one data type throughout doc.

 :::caution Pushing data not referenced by the Options endpoint

 If you attempt to push a record using fields that are not documented in the Options response for that company, the additional data may not be pushed to the platform and you may receive validation errors in response to your "push" request.
 :::

 ### The push endpoint

+- We should talk about the models and refer to our API ref schemas available
+- Checkout our full schemas (ref to them (for acccouts data type)) for the relevent data tpye.
+Note that here we present the 'get' request schemas as they include the followings fields modeifiedDate, and sourceModifiedDate, as such are not used in create/update requests.

 The endpoint for pushing a record is as follows: